Hochfrequenz/bo4e-python-orm/README.md

 ![Linting status badge](https://github.com/Hochfrequenz/bo4e-python-orm/workflows/Linting/badge.svg)
 ![Black status badge](https://github.com/Hochfrequenz/bo4e-python-orm/workflows/Formatting/badge.svg)

-At this point this repository serves only as a examplary implementation of a BO4E ORM.
+At this point this repository serves only as a exemplary implementation of a BO4E ORM.
 The main work (i.e. the generation of SQL Model code) will be done in the [BO4E-CLI-Tool](https://github.com/bo4e/BO4E-CLI)

 A ORM tool to map between SQL databases and BO4E classes using: